BalliuLab/FastGxC/README.md

 useful when working with large datasets due to its computational efficiency.

+**Note:** TensorQTL requires Python version 3.7 or higher to run properly.

 Below is an example of how to perform eQTL mapping using TensorQTL on context-specific and shared components: